The ROI of Agentic Commerce: Metrics That Matter

 When customers ask these AI search tools "What are the best running shoes for marathon training?", they often receive a list of products or brands.
 For a deeper look at how AI search engines discover and recommend products, read GEO for e-commerce: getting found in AI search.

 Brands with well-structured product data, clear descriptions, and strong customer reviews rank higher in these recommendations.
-The Agentic Client Advisor, combined with Querytail's Semantic Firewall, ensures your product data is optimized for AI discovery.
+The AI-powered shopping assistant, combined with Querytail's Semantic Firewall, ensures your product data is optimized for AI discovery.

 This visibility doesn't show up in your GA4 referral report (yet), but it drives brand awareness and direct traffic.
 Track GEO impression share as a leading indicator of future traffic.